How to get fibre broadband for rental properties

 If your new property doesn’t have fibre, you’ll need to get your landlord’s permission to get it installed.
 This is because the process involves some minor build work by our technicians who’ll need to run fibre network cables from the street to the home, either aerially or via underground ducts.

 However under the new regulations, provided the installation is free (which is the case for most properties) a landlord can only refuse to get fibre installed in very specific circumstances .

 Step 3 - Setting yourself up with a broadband plan

-Once you’ve got your landlords permission in writing, the next step is to contact your preferred broadband provider and order a fibre broadband plan.
+The next step is easy.
+Simply contact your preferred broadband provider and order a fibre broadband plan.

 A monthly plan costs roughly the same as a family trip to the movies, so your entertainment budget will go a lot further if you make the switch.